 Things have never slowed down either, there are still country music lovers out there who see Dusty in PC and go to their first Strait concert, getting roped in by the Texas Troubadour.

-October 23, 2012 will mark the 20th Anniversary of the release of Pure Country.
+October 23, 2012 marked the 20th Anniversary of the release of Pure Country.

 Following is a wav, part 1 and part 2, of young George laughing and talking about getting married twice to Norma - once when they eloped to Mexico, and again when they wed in Texas with parents and family present.